mpenaz/compas/README.md

 Web application which allows local managers do flexible plannig for their subordinates, to create, evaluate and track plans of subordinates and help them with the achievment of their goals.

-In [Documentation](https://github.com/mpenaz/compas/tree/master/documentation) section you can find UserStories, Entity Diagram, basic idea of system architecture, Use Case diagram and[Swagger](http://editor.swagger.io/#/)Rest Api documentation
+In [Documentation](https://github.com/mpenaz/compas/tree/master/documentation) section you can find UserStories, Entity Diagram, basic idea of system architecture, Use Case diagram and [Swagger](http://editor.swagger.io/#/) Rest Api documentation
 ## Getting started
 ### Prerequisities
 #### Rails application